 Artist in Residence

-The renowned Hiram Blauvelt Art Museum in New Jersey, U.S.A. selects Diana Höhlig as the next Artist-in-Residence, arriving in spring 2020.
-The Blauvelt Art Museum is one of only five museums in the United States to exclusively display wildlife art.
+The renowned Hiram Blauvelt Art Museum in New Jersey, has selected me for their Artist-in-Residence program.
+It is one of only five museums in the United States to exclusively display wildlife art.

 Established in 1985, the Museums internationally acclaimed Artists-in-Residence program continues to draw some of the world’s most celebrated artists.
 Artists are chosen on their artistic ability and their commitment to the museum’s mission of promoting the conservation and protection of wildlife and their habitats.